adam-bartholomew/encode-message/readme.md

 - Take an english sentence or phrase and turn it into something that does not make sense.

 ### Decoding:
-- Take a message that has been encrypted using this same program and decrypt it into it's original meaning.
+- Take a message that has been encoded using this same program and decode it into it's original meaning.

 ## Running:
 Make sure that the FLASK_KEY environment variable is set on your machine or in the projects **activate.bat** file if using virtual environment.